hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 * Start and end of urine collection: Specimen.collection.collected[collectedPeriod] - start - end

-Another example is the Synacthen(ACTH) function test, where a basal blood sample is collected in the morning fasting, followed immediately by the Synacthen injection, and a second blood sample is collected an hour later.
+Another example is the Synacthen(ACTH) function test, where a basal Blood sample is collected in the morning fasting, followed immediately by the Synacthen injection, and a second Blood sample is collected an hour later.

 * Basal serum sample fasting and administration of Synacthen(ACTH): Specimen.collection.collected[collectedDateTime], a second serum sample is collected 60 minutes later: Specimen.collection.collected[collectedDateTime]

 ### Use Case 8: Additional information on the context of the sample

-For blood gas analyses, the amount of oxygen administered to the patient is sometimes of concern
+For Blood gas analyses, the amount of oxygen administered to the patient is sometimes of concern

 * ServiceRequest.supportingInfo, e.g. O2 4 liters/min.

 ### Use Case 9: Requesting monitoring examinations

-Laboratories often offer the option of monitoring vital functions with appropriate medical devices, such as 24-hour blood pressure monitoring, long-term ECG monitoring, or sleep medicine monitoring.
+Laboratories often offer the option of monitoring vital functions with appropriate medical devices, such as 24-hour Blood pressure monitoring, long-term ECG monitoring, or sleep medicine monitoring.
 For this purpose, the medical device is either sent to the client, or the patient picks it up from the lab himself.

 * ServiceRequest.category RequestForMonit24hBP, RequestForMonit24hECG, RequestForMonit7dECG, RequestForMonitPO, RequestForMonitPG